 "So it behoves us, if we would have Christ for a frequent guest, to fill our hearts with faithful meditations on the mercy He showed in dying for us, and on His mighty power in rising again from the dead." - Bernard of Clairvaux, On Loving God

 I was meditating this afternoon when it struck me that I should say something about the relationship between revelation and meditation, particularly from a Christ-centred perspective.
 Many forms of meditation, such as Zen and Yoga, focus on immediate experience.
 I have no problem with this, so far as it goes, yet I think its worth … Continue reading Revelation and Meditation

-Do you realize there is more in the scriptures about meditation than there is about speaking in tongues?
+Do you realise there is more in the scriptures about meditation than there is about speaking in tongues?
 The Psalms contain many explicit references to meditation.
 More implicitly, both the Old Testament and New Testament affirm the practice of reflecting and remembering God's word and works, of being mindful and searching our hearts, of seeking … Continue reading Meditation in the Scriptures

 While I was on holidays I had opportunity to reflect on my meditation practice and where I’d been experiencing difficulties.
 In particular, I’ve been experiencing some double mindedness over the use of non-Christian relaxation techniques on the one hand, and the whole issue of self exploration on the other.
 Firstly, regarding non-Christian relaxation techniques, I’ve … Continue reading Christian Meditation and Self Exploration